Metaxal/quickscript/README.md

 ## 1. Installation

-Quickscript (but not yet quickscript-extra) now comes bundled with DrRacket.
+Quickscript comes bundled with DrRacket.

 You may want to install [additional scripts](https://github.com/Metaxal/quickscript-extra), but Quickscript can also be used alone.